sagemath/trac_to_gh/Issue 4105.md

 # Issue 4105: multiplication of permutations in distinct subgroups sometimes doesn't work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4105

 Original creator: was